cashfree/cashfree-cashgram-node/README.md

 ### Pre Requisites:
 The following kit uses information stored in a config file.
 Before running the code for the first time open the config.json file and add the relevant details:
-  1. ClientId: This is a unique Identifier that identifies the merchant.
-For more information please go [here](https://dev.cashfree.com/payouts/integrations/pre-requisites#credentials).
+  1. ClientId: This is a unique identifier that identifies the merchant.
+For more information please go [here](https://dev.cashfree.com/development/api/credentials).
   2. ClientSecret: Corresponding secret key for the given ClientId that helps Cashfree indentify the merchant.
-For more information please go [here](https://dev.cashfree.com/payouts/integrations/pre-requisites#credentials).
+For more information please go [here](https://dev.cashfree.com/development/api/credentials).
-  3. Environment: Enviornment to be hit.
-The following values are accepted prod: for production, test: for test enviornment.
+  3. Environment: Environment to be hit.
+The following values are accepted prod: for production, test: for the test environment.

 ### IP Whitelisting:

 Your IP has to be whitelisted to hit Cashfree's server.
-For more information please go [here](https://dev.cashfree.com/payouts/integrations/pre-requisites#ip).
+For more information please go [here](https://dev.cashfree.com/development/api/ip-whitelisting).

 ### Cashgram

 The following kit needs Cashgram details to create a cashgram.
 To know more information on how to create cashgrams please go [here](https://dev.cashfree.com/api-reference/payouts-api#create-cashgram-request).

 The kit picks up the cashgram details from the app.js file cashgram object.
-Required Fields are:
+Required fields are:
   1. cashgramId: unique Id of the created cashgram.
   2. amount: amount to be transferred.
   3. name: name of the contact.